Vietnam.vn - Nền tảng quảng bá Việt Nam

 South Korean President Yoon Sok-yeol is banned from leaving the country.
 (Photo: Reuters)

-The South Korean Ministry of National Defense earlier announced the suspension and travel ban of three generals directly involved in President Yoon Suk-yeol's martial law enforcement.
+The South Korean Ministry of National Defense earlier announced the suspension and exit ban of three generals directly involved in President Yoon Suk-yeol's martial law enforcement activities.
 These three are accused by the opposition of rebellion.

 Under the South Korean Constitution, the President remains head of government and commander-in-chief of the military unless he or she becomes incapacitated, resigns, or vacates office.
 In such a case, power passes to the Prime Minister until new elections are held.

-The impeachment motion against President Yoon Suk-yeol was dropped earlier after ruling party lawmakers boycotted the vote.
-However, the opposition Democratic Party will introduce a new impeachment motion on December 11.
+The impeachment motion against President Yoon Suk-yeol was dropped earlier this week after ruling party lawmakers boycotted the vote.
+However, the opposition Democratic Party will again propose a new impeachment motion on December 11.

 On December 8, South Korean prosecutors arrested former Defense Minister Kim Yong-hyun to serve an investigation into charges related to treason following President Yoon Suk-Yeol's martial law declaration last week.